szporwolik/perun/README.md

 That probably means that your database does not support JSON functions, you shall upgrade your MySQL server to at lease 5.7 version.

 ### Carrier landing are not tracked correctly
-DCS API does not track carrier landing natively, so there is a trick to achive that.
-You shall set your carrier to a propoer group name to have landings tracked.
+DCS API does not track carrier or FARP operations natively, so there is a trick to achive that.
+At this point of time to detect FARP operations, the FARPs shall have "FARP" string in the group name (set in mission editor).
+For carrier operations the string "SHIP" is required within group name.

 # API documentation (for expert users)
 ## MySQL database structure